kieran1906/MyProtein/README.md

-# MyProtein
+#MyProtein Task
-The Hut Group Task
+The Hut Group Interview task-
-Interview task to recreate the Myprotein impact whey protein product page making it responsive to different resolutions without the use of several pages for different devices.
+Recreate the My Protein impact whey protein product page making it responsive to different resolutions without the use of several code bases for different devices.